-- When you miss the class, you miss valuable class time full of activities, explanation and a chance at community building that cannot be replicated.
-It is vital you are in class. - Assignments that we do in class often cannot be replicated outside of class.
-Assignments that will be given credit and/or graded will be posted to Google classroom and can be retrieved from there.
+- 1. When you miss the class, you miss valuable class time full of activities, explanation and a chance at community building that cannot be replicated.
+It is vital you are in class as often as possible. - Assignments that we do in class often cannot be replicated outside of class.
+Assignments that can potentially be given credit and/or graded will be posted to Google classroom and can be retrieved from there.
 Please adhere to the due dates or contact me before it is late so we can work together to modify the assignment or due date.